Page Reviewed / Updated - Mar. 2017

-The ALE Waiver helps elderly Floridians that are assessed to require significant assistance with the activities of daily living and desire to receive that care in an assisted living residence.
+The Assisted Living for the Elderly (ALE) Waiver helps elderly Floridians that are assessed to require significant assistance with the activities of daily living and desire to receive that care in an assisted living residence instead of in a nursing home.
 Nursing homes are significantly most costly than assisted living communities.
 The state of Florida recognizes this fact and can save money by allowing individuals that would prefer to reside in assisted living residences to do so.
 Thus a win-win situation is created; the state saves money and the individual requiring care has a preferable living situation.

 It is worth noting that should ALE Waiver participants' conditions decline to a point where the cost to provide services in assisted living exceeds the cost to provide the same services in a nursing home, then they may be required to leave assisted living and move to a skilled nursing home.

 Eligibility for the ADA Waiver is determined on three levels: age, functional ability and financial resources.
-Age and Functional Ability

 Persons under 60 are not eligible regardless of their functional ability.
 Persons between the ages of 60-64 are eligible if they are considered disabled by Social Security.
 Persons aged 65 and older qualify if assistance is needed for four or more activities of daily living such as bathing, toileting or grooming.
 Individuals that do not require this level of assistance but are diagnosed with Alzheimer's or other progressive conditions may also qualify.
-Financial Restrictions

 To qualify, applicants must meet the financial limits set for Florida Medicaid.
 Florida consider both the applicant's (and their spouses, if married) incomes and assets.
-The monthly income limits this year (2013) for an individual and couple respectively are $2,130 and $4,260.
+The monthly income limits this year (2014) for an individual and couple respectively are $2,163 and $4,326.
 If one spouse is applying for Medicaid and the other spouse is not, income can be shifted to the non-applicant to help the applicant qualify.

 Waiver participants are provided with a case manager who helps to determine their needs and the services for which they are qualified.
 In addition to case management, this waiver can provide for any of the following:

 The Assisted Living Waiver is available statewide, however interested applicants should be aware that unlike other institutional Medicaid programs, this is not an entitlement.
 One may meet all the eligibility requirements only to find that there are no available slots and they are put on a waiting list for services.
-As of 2013, for every two persons receiving services, a third was on the waiting list.
+In 2013, for every two persons receiving services, a third was on the waiting list.

-.
-One should contact them or their local Area Agency on Aging to learn more and determine if a wait list exists in their geographic area.
+This waiver is managed by the Florida Department of Elder Affairs.
+One should their local Area Agency on Aging to learn more and determine if a wait list exists in their geographic area.